 Originally a red and white dog, gradually a deep solid mahogany-coloured dog was developed into the Irish Setter you see today.

 Known for his flashy good looks, expressive face, and exuberant, boisterous personality, he has long been a favourite as a show dog and in the field.
-The adult dog stands about 25 to 27 inches tall.
+The adult dog stands 27 inches (69 cm) tall.
 He has long hair or feathers on his chest, body, legs, and tail, and requires regular brushing.
 This elegant breed is considered by artists to be the most beautiful of dogs.

 Photos displayed courtesy of Vanessa Day